-This indicator measures the European Age-Standardised mortality per 100,000 people aged under 75 in Scotland.
+This indicator measures the European Age-Standardised mortality rate per 100,000 people aged under 75 in Scotland (based on the 2013 European Standard Population).

 Source of Data: